Software for Distributed Computation on Medical Databases: A Demonstration Project: Introduction

 \section{Introduction}

 Bringing together the information latent in distributed medical databases promises to personalize medical care by enabling reliable, stable modeling of outcomes with rich feature sets (including patient characteristics and treatments received).
 To realize that promise, the National Institutes of Health (NIH) and other organizations support the aggregation of data from such databases, particularly the data developed by investigators on NIH-supported projects.
 These aggregated databases are made available to qualified investigators to explore and extract the useful information they contain.
 However, there are high (and growing) barriers to aggregation of medical data, some of them having to do with lack of standardization of ontologies, others owing to privacy concerns, and still others arising from a generally proprietary attitude toward one's own institution's data, and a reluctance to give up control.
-In addition, the sheer size and complexity of some databases has caused the NIH to think about splitting the storage of aggregated databases across several centers; see for example the NIH Collaboratory~\citep{nih_collab}.
+In addition, the sheer size and complexity of some databases has caused the NIH to think about splitting the storage of aggregated databases across several centers; see for example \citet{nih_collab}.

 It has long been known that aggregation of data is not always necessary for model fitting.
-In many circumstances, such as in fitting models based on maximizing a likelihood, the computations can be distributed, with aggregation limited to the intermediate results of calculations on local data, rather than raw data \citep{murtagh_securing_2012}.
-Indeed, sometimes distribution of the calculation among sites is necessary to share a heavy computational burden such as fitting ADMM models \citep{admm}.
+In many circumstances, such as in fitting models based on maximizing a likelihood, the computations can be distributed, with aggregation limited to the intermediate results of calculations on local data, rather than raw data; see \citet{murtagh_securing_2012} for example.
+Indeed, sometimes distribution of the calculation among sites is necessary to share a heavy computational burden, as would be the case for fitting the ADMM models of \citet{admm}.
 It can even help attack the ``conflicting ontologies'' problem, by shifting the task of translation to the sites.